mendix/docs/content/refguide/published-rest-operation.md

 Specify the microflow that implements the operation.
 It should be a microflow that:

-* Returns a *System.HttpResponse* object that is not _empty_
+* Returns a [HttpResponse](http-request-and-response-entities#http-response) object that is not _empty_
 * Takes all [path parameters](published-rest-path-parameters) specified in the _operation path_ as parameters
 * Allows all roles that the service allows
-* The microflow may have a *System.HttpRequest* parameter, which you can use to inspect the incoming request.
+* The microflow may have a [HttpRequest](http-request-and-response-entities#http-request) parameter, which you can use to inspect the incoming request.
 * The microflow should not have any other *Object* or *List* parameters.

 Any remaining microflow parameters will be treated as optional [query parameters](published-rest-query-parameters).